sudopla/Office365-Scripts/GetSharedMailboxesUsers/README.md

+### GetSharedMailboxesUsers

-Get all the Shared Mailboxes using Exhange Online Plan 2 license and its users.
+Get all the shared mailboxes using Exhange Online Plan 2 license and their users.